 Baker: When I was 18 years old, I had no idea what I wanted to do.
 I moved to Nepal to teach English with a vague notion of wanting to help others.
 Like most 18-year old’s, I had few actual skills and found that while I wasn’t accomplishing much, I had fallen for the people and geography that make the Himalayas such a special place.

-I then returned to Nepal to study the language and complete my research in anthropology as a student at Yale.
-I found I was a much better student than a teacher, and I spent a good portion of my early 20’s living, working, and walking in the Himalayas.
-During this time, I worked as a Fellow with Kiva, a microfinance platform that connects individual lenders to borrowers around the world.
-My job was to hop on a motorcycle and ride out to rural villages to document these small loans’ impact.
-Meeting with hundreds of small-plot farmers, tea shop owners, and dairy farmers, I was able to see first-hand the potential of relatively small amounts of capital and the creativity of individual entrepreneurs.
+I then returned to Nepal to study the language and complete my anthropology research as a Yale student.
+I found I was a much better student than a teacher, and I spent a good portion of my early 20s living, working, and walking in the Himalayas.
+During this time, I worked as a Fellow with Kiva, a microfinance platform connecting individual lenders to borrowers worldwide.
+My job was to hop on a motorcycle and ride to rural villages to document the impact of these small loans.
+Meeting with hundreds of small-plot farmers, tea shop owners, and dairy farmers, I could see first-hand the potential of relatively small amounts of capital and the creativity of individual entrepreneurs.

 At the same time, I’ve always been drawn to the mountains and spent most of my time in the Khumbu region near Mt.
 Everest.
-Researching many of the small villages that dot the trail to Base Camp, I watched thousands of travelers drawn to the mountains and spending the equivalent of the average per capita income in Nepal every few days of their vacation.
-OneSeed was born out of trying to meet the two driving forces of travel: exploring new places and leaving a place better than you found it.
-For us, capital provision to entrepreneurs was the most direct and transparent means of achieving this.
+Researching many small villages that dot the trail to Base Camp, I watched thousands of travelers drawn to the mountains and spending the equivalent of the average per capita income in Nepal every few days of their vacation.
+OneSeed was born out of trying to meet the two driving forces of travel: exploring new places and leaving home better than you found.
+Capital provision to entrepreneurs was the most direct and transparent means of achieving this for us.

 Potter: Can you describe some of the success stories you’ve witnessed?

 Baker: We talk about risk a lot at OneSeed.
-Whether you’re scaling a mountain or starting a small business, you’re balancing risk at every step of the process.
-Not every loan we fund results in success, and we try to be very clear about this.
-Microfinance–making financial services available to the world’s working poor–isn’t so much a solution as it is a tool.
+Whether scaling a mountain or starting a small business, you balance risk at every step.
+Not every loan we fund succeeds; we try to be very clear about this.
+Microfinance–making financial services available to the world’s working poor–isn’t so much a solution as a tool.

-But when we’re able to get that tool into the hands of the right people, they’re able to accomplish incredible things.
-One particular example comes to mind from my time working in the field with Kiva: a woman living in a village just south of Kathmandu had taken an initial loan to purchase a Jersey cow for milk production.
-This cow turned out to be a good investment, and she was able to take the profits of her milk sales and purchase a methane catchment system where she stored the cow dung and converted the methane produced into cooking fuel for sale in her village.
-She then bought more cows and eventually a van to bring her milk to the more lucrative markets in the city center.
+But when we can get that tool into the hands of the right people, they can accomplish incredible things.
+One example comes to mind from my time working in the field with Kiva: a woman living in a village just south of Kathmandu had taken an initial loan to purchase a Jersey cow for milk production.
+This cow turned out to be a good investment, and she could take the profits of her milk sales and buy a methane catchment system where she stored the cow dung and converted the methane produced into cooking fuel for sale in her village.
+She then bought more cows and a van to bring her milk to the more lucrative markets in the city center.
 With that initial loan of about USD 200, she had created a thriving business and employed most of her family in its operation.

-While not every loan results in this scale’s success, we are continually amazed by the industry and creativity of the entrepreneurs we work with around the world.
+While not every loan results in this scale’s success, we are continually amazed by the industry and creativity of the entrepreneurs we work with worldwide.
 There’s nothing I enjoy more about this work than sitting down with fellow business owners and sharing the universal stories of hard work, failures, and successes as entrepreneurs.